rwlist/bot/README.md

 This repository is not ready after cloning, and you should follow a few steps:

 1. Replace placeholder to match your new repo:
-- `github.com/petuhovskiy/go-template`
+- `github.com/rwlist/bot`
 - `github.com/<org>/<repo>`

-2. Replace placeholder with your name:
+2. Replace placeholder with Arthur Petukhovsky:
-- `Your Name`
+- `Arthur Petukhovsky`
 - `Appropriate Name`

 3. Replace the last placeholder with project name:
-- `go-template`
+- `bot`
 - `your-project`

 4. Remove this from README and write some code.